rupert/sdet-c19-test/README.md

 pytest tests/unit
 ```

-Note: the system tests expect the app to be running and listening on `localhost:5000`.
+Note: the E2E tests expect the app to be running and listening on `localhost:5000`.